mirandatatiana/ReactMovies/README.md

 API THE MOVIE DATABASE

 This page was realized with an API and ENDPOINTS.
 In this page will be posible to finds, the most rated movie, top movies and the last ones.
-And we can search a name for any movi of the API.
+And we can search a name for any movie of the API.
 You can be see a about the movie you are interest
+This page is made with love and passion.
+The first time in my adult life who I finish a studie ENJOY!